The Curse of the Superstar Salesperson Turned Sales Leader

 They become dangerously good at identifying the tendencies required for success on their team and then finding these tendencies in talented salespeople.

 How exactly do you identify top talent?
-That's what we're covering in the next article.
+That's what we're covering in the next chapter.

 Previous